 The Ph.D. program in economics is a full time program.
-Areas of research for current faculty members include Development Economics, Economic Dynamics, Environmental Economics, Finance, Game Theory, Macroeconomics, Mechanism Design Theory and Political Economy.
-PhD students play an important role in creating a vibrant research environment in the department.
-All graduate students at the department are fully funded by the university.
+Areas of research for current faculty members include Development Economics, Economic Growth, Environmental Economics, Game Theory and Information Economics, Industrial Organization, Labor Economics, Macroeconomics, Political Economy, and Public Economics.

-Ph.D. students are required to take a coursework of two years.
+Ph.D. students are required to do coursework for two years.
 The first year coursework includes compulsory courses in Microeconomics, Macroeconomics, Mathematical Economics and Econometrics.
 Students have to write a comprehensive exam at the end of the first year.
 Every student will be allowed a maximum of two attempts to clear the comprehensive exam.
-The second year includes courses in the students chosen area of specialization.
-Graduate students have to choose their area of specialisation and thesis supervisor by the end of first year.
-The student chooses his/her second year courses based on the suggestions of the thesis supervisor.
+The second-year includes courses in the students' chosen area of specialization.
+Graduate students have to choose their area of specialization and thesis supervisor by the end of the first year.
+The student chooses his/her second-year courses based on the suggestions of the thesis supervisor.
 Students have the option of writing their comprehensive exams at the beginning of the first year and move directly to second year coursework.

 Last date for the receipt of completed application form & application fee: June 19, 2022

 Screening Test: July 03, 2022

 Declaration of Results: July 22, 2022

 Applications will be considered as and when received and shortlisted candidates will benotified by email well in advance so that they can plan their travel.
 Hence, candidates are urged to apply as early as possible.